 Our expansion and remodel are complete!
 Check it out!

-Please note: We will be closed on November 28th and 29th in observance of Thanksgiving!
+Please note: We will be closed on December 24th and 25th in observance of Christmas!
+We’ll also be closed on December 31st and January 1st for New Years.
 For emergencies during our holiday closures, please contact Grayson County Animal Emergency Clinic at 903-337-0898.

 Pet Vaccinations